Snapbrillia/quadraticvoting/README.md

 This means:
 - No more faffing around with cloning plutus-apps and/or setting up links to its dist-newstyle directory etc.
 - No need to explicitly clone the plutonomy repo and set it up
-- Support for Vscode (i.e. code completion and all that stuff).
+- Support for VSCode (i.e. code completion and all that stuff).
 (This does *NOT* use the devcontainer.
 I haven't got that working yet.
 Not sure it's a priority given we can use Vscode without it).
 - *Most importantly* it provides a 'reproduceable' build. i.e. the build should be the 'same' on everyone's machine.
 - It provides the basis for setting up pipeline builds on github